magentaverse/Portfolio/README.md

 # Portfolio
 # About me
-My name is Joanna Szaban.
-I'm a project manager with 10 years of experience with some web coding practice.
-I graduated from the Medical University of Warsaw, Poland.
-I decided to change my career to IT because new technologies are my great passion.
-My goal is to develop testing knowledge and technical skills.
-I would like to share my experience from personal studies and research.
+Hello!
+I'm Joanna Szaban, an aspiring junior software tester.
+While I initially pursued a career in project management and gained a decade of experience, my true passion lies in the dynamic world of software testing.

+With a degree from the Medical University of Warsaw, Poland, I've developed a strong foundation in analytical thinking and attention to detail—qualities that I believe are vital for effective software testing.
+My journey into the world of IT stems from my fascination with new technologies and my desire to contribute to creating reliable and user-friendly software.

+My goal is to transition my skills and knowledge into the realm of software testing.
+I'm dedicated to continuously expanding my testing expertise and technical skills.
+Through personal studies and research, I'm actively building a toolkit of testing techniques and methodologies.

+I'm excited to collaborate with like-minded professionals, contribute to delivering high-quality software, and embrace the challenges that come with ensuring a seamless user experience.
+Let's connect and embark on this testing journey together!

 **Contact** <br>
 * [LinkedIn](https://www.linkedin.com/in/joanna-szaban)<br>